Bing Crosby: Early life

+Nickname "Bing"

+The Associated Press had reported as early as February 1932 — later confirmed by both Bing himself and his biographer Charles Thompson — that it was in fact a neighbor, Valentine Hobart, circa 1910, who had named him "Bingo from Bingville".
+This was after a comic feature in the local paper called The Bingville Bugle which the young Harry liked.
+In time, Bingo got shortened to Bing.

-On November 8, 1937, after Lux Radio Theatre's adaptation of She Loves Me Not, Joan Blondell asked Crosby how he got his nickname:
+On November 8, 1937, after Lux Radio Theatre's adaptation of She Loves Me Not, Joan Blondell asked Crosby how he got his nickname.
+As it happens, the following story was "pure whimsy" for dramatic effect.

 Crosby: "Well, I'll tell you, back in the knee-britches day, when I was a wee little tyke, a mere broth of a lad, as we say in Spokane, I used to totter around the streets, with a gun on each hip, my favorite after school pastime was a game known as "Cops and Robbers", I didn't care which side I was on, when a cop or robber came into view, I would haul out my trusty six-shooters, made of wood, and loudly exclaim bing! bing!, as my luckless victim fell clutching his side, I would shout bing! bing!, and I would let him have it again, and then as his friends came to his rescue, shooting as they came, I would shout bing! bing! bing! bing! bing! bing! bing! bing!"

 Blondell: "I'm surprised they didn't call you "Killer" Crosby!
 Now tell me another story, Grandpa!

 Crosby: "No, so help me, it's the truth, ask Mister De Mille."

 De Mille: "I'll vouch for it, Bing."

-As it happens, that story was pure whimsy for dramatic effect; the Associated Press had reported as early as February 1932—as would later be confirmed by both Bing himself and his biographer Charles Thompson—that it was in fact a neighbor—Valentine Hobart, circa 1910—who had named him "Bingo from Bingville" after a comic feature in the local paper called The Bingville Bugle which the young Harry liked.
-In time, Bingo got shortened to Bing.